 With lots of apps running on your smartphone, it can be hard to keep a track record of the apps that you installed and the ones that you didn’t.

-Applications downloaded from unauthenticated sources can put your phone at risk.
-Nowadays scammers use techniques where they use fake names and logos of popular apps to target users.
-Apple and Google took strict action and removed these fraud applications from their app stores.
+Nowadays, scammers use techniques where they use fake names and logos of popular apps to target users.
+Apple and Google took strict action and removed these fraud applications from the Play Store.

 If your phone overheats while it’s not in use, it could mean a malicious application is running in the background and disrupting its functionality.